Sunday, May 20, 2018

 · Rehabilitation of drug addicts.

 Treatment: AIDS is still considered as a fatal and incurable disease due to lack of proper medicines.
-But so far, the scientists have developed certain antiviral drugs that may suppress the growth and development of HIV inside the patient’s body.
+But so far, the scientists have developed certain antiretroviral drugs that may suppress the growth and development of HIV inside the patient’s body.
 Thus, these drugs help to prolong the life span and the quality of life of an AIDS-patient.
-These drugs are AZT (azidothymidine), Ribavarian, DDI (Dideoxyinosine) and Zaicitabine.
-An antiparasitic drug, Sumarin has been reported to check the activity of reverse transcriptase.
+This way of treatment is called Antiretroviral therapy (ART) or Highly Active Antiretroviral Therapy (HAART.
+These drugs are Lamivudine( epivir), Abacavirzidovudine(AZT =azidothymidine), Nevirapine, Indinavir, saquainavir etc

 AIDS is not transmitted by: HIV is a virus which does not survive easily outside the body.
 It is not spread by: